With guest artist Heather Hermant

 In this new site-specific performance Gita Hashemi collaborates with guest artist Heather Hermant, fusing embodied calligraphy with live reading to revisit and retrace Mirza I’tisam al-Din’s journey.
 Wonders of the Sea explores East-West encounters and notions of wonder, curiosity, desire, spectacle and spectatorship through the perspective of a pre-colonial subject whose account is the first travelogue of Europe written in Farsi.

 The performance opened as a participatory space from 4 to 6 pm during which the audience engaged in the performance processes and interacted with the artists.
 The full performance was streamed live.
+Presented in collaboration with le Labo, Francophone Media Arts Centre in Toronto.

 About the Guest Artist